btcven/locha/documentation/en/examples/get_started.md

 The next step is to configure this network interface, we have an script under `radio-firmware/dist/tools/vaina` directory which automates this process, the only we need to care about is our IP address.

-We can edit the file and give it a random IPv6 address:
+We must edit the file and give it IPv6 address:

 ```sh
 # Randomly generate a Unique Local Address (begins with fc00::).